 One of my friends gently confronted me and said maybe I needed to change my outlook and the choices I was making.
 I realized that she was right–I needed to take charge of my life if I wanted different outcomes.

 I decided it was time to get healthy–inside and out.
 I started working on spiritual and emotional health first.
 I haven’t been to church in a few years and it’s affected my relationship with God.
 I started attending with one of my friends and I even started going to a Bible study.
 I decided to put romance on the back burner for a while and just focus on my relationship with God.
 It was kind of liberating to leave behind all that drama for a while.

 I also started looking to get physically healthy again.
 It’s not that I was in terrible shape but I had stopped going to the gym.
 I needed a program to get back into things so I started doing a little bit of research online.
-I looked up “bikini body workout” online and compared Jen Ferruggia vs. Kayla Itsines programs.
+I looked up “bikini body workout” online and compared Jen Ferruggia vs. Kayla Itsines programs (you can click here to see the article I read).
 They both looked pretty good but Jen’s was less expensive so I ordered hers.